djc/askama/book/src/configuration.md

 If you configure `whitespace` directly into the `template` derive proc-macro, it will take precedence over the one in your configuration file.
-So in this case, if you already set `whitespace = "minimize` into your configuration file, it will be replaced by `suppress` for this template.
+So in this case, if you already set `whitespace = "minimize"` into your configuration file, it will be replaced by `suppress` for this template.

 ## Custom syntaxes